Temporary Assistance for Needy Families: Marriage and fertility

 A major impetus for welfare reform was concern about increases in out-of-wedlock births and declining marriage rates, especially among low-income women.
 The major goals of the 1996 legislation included reducing out-of-wedlock births and increasing rates and stability of marriages.

 Studies have produced only modest or inconsistent evidence that marital and cohabitation decisions are influenced by welfare program policies.
 Schoeni and Blank (2003) found that pre-1996 welfare waivers were associated with modest increases in probabilities of marriage.
 However, a similar analysis of post-TANF effect revealed less consistent results.
 Nationally, only 0.4% of closed cases gave marriage as the reason for leaving welfare.
-Using data on marriage and divorces from 1989–2000 to examine the role of welfare reform on marriage and divorce, Bitler (2004) found that both state waivers and TANF program requirements were associated with reductions in transitions into marriage and reductions from marriage to divorce.
+Using data on marriage and divorces from 1989 to 2000 to examine the role of welfare reform on marriage and divorce, Bitler (2004) found that both state waivers and TANF program requirements were associated with reductions in transitions into marriage and reductions from marriage to divorce.
 In other words, individuals who were not married were more likely to stay unmarried, and those who were married were more likely to stay married.
 Her explanation behind this, which is consistent with other studies, is that after reform single women were required to work more, increasing their income and reducing their incentive to give up independence for marriage, whereas for married women, post-reform there was potentially a significant increase in the number of hours they would have to work when single, discouraging divorce.